TheSledgeHammer/GroovyModels/README.md

 Groovy Models is a split from GroovyMC Library.
 Focusing on a model api.
 With GroovyMC Library having a more generic infrastructure.

+GroovyModels is based around abstracting the model (.json) format using a GroovyObjectModel (.gom), which essentially can be a .json, .xml or .yaml.

 ### Apache License v2.0:

 Licensed under the Apache License, Version 2.0 (the "License");